IVF Failure Reasons: Why Implantation Fails After IVF?Fertility Treatment

 - Performing hysteroscopy surgery;

-- Taking ultrasound scan of uterus and its vessels.
+- Taking an ultrasound scan of the uterus and its vessels.

 Unbalanced TSH Level

 A blood test to measure the level of TSH hormone and other hormones such as FSH, LH, and AMH helps check the possibility of miscarriage and diagnose the mother's thyroid problems.

 Blood clots and concentration can threaten the mother's life and increase the chance of miscarriage.
 Problems such as Hughes syndrome (also known as antiphospholipid syndrome and sticky blood) can be treated with blood thinners such as Clexane and a low dose of aspirin.
 Other blood problems that may affect IVF include thrombophilia, autoimmune diseases, etc.

 Having an infection during IVF may lead to abortion.
 Infection can be diagnosed and treated by taking blood tests and antibiotics.
 Listeria and measles, infections caused by toxoplasmosis (transmissible through cat feces and unwashed fruits and vegetables), etc., are other factors that increase the risk of miscarriage.